OpenGradient/BitQuant-Subnet/README.md

 - Risk assessment and trend analysis
 - Quantitative strategy evaluation

-## OpenQuant
+## BitQuant

-The subnet is powered by OpenQuant, OpenGradient's AI agent framework for quantitative analysis that provides:
+The subnet is powered by BitQuant, OpenGradient's AI agent framework for quantitative analysis that provides:
 - Real-time market data processing and insights
 - Portfolio analysis and optimization
 - Price trend and pattern analysis